Call for Session Proposals

 Why is the topic current and important?

-Why the session may attract a large number of attendees?
+Why may the session attract a large number of attendees?

 Section 4: Presenters – Please provide details for each session presenter.
 You may list up to three (3) presenters per session.